Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 The quest item, the Enchanted Gemstone, is protected by a whole lot of quillboars --- and the mission gives you a choice in how to approach this encounter, with different trade-offs.

 {% figure [caption:"What are they doing here?
 Why are they all clustered in this pit?
-What are they after Why haven't they picked up the gemstone?
+What are they after?
+Why haven't they picked up the gemstone?
 Or should I just stop questioning old-school dungeon logic?"] %}
 ![The Oracle](/assets/wr/20240516004258_1.jpg)
 {% endfigure %}